 ...
 Packaging at the warehouse .....
 Harriett and Karen talk quilting .....
 "Sticthes from the Heart" .....

 ...
 Executive Director Karen DiCarlo photos at Inland Fundraising Academy Graduation on Feb.
 28, 2012

-Last year, more than 17,000 children received toys, books, clothing and more, said Executive Director Karen DiCarlo.
+In 2013, more than 20,400 children received toys, books, clothing and more, said Executive Director Karen DiCarlo.

 Qualifying families visit Santa Claus Inc.'s distribution site in San Bernardino to shop for free among donated gifts.

 "This year, we just finished our distribution for San Bernardino, Colton, Rialto, Highland and Redlands school districts," DiCarlo said.
 "About 8,000 families were served."